+What you should wear to a funeral can be confusing.
+Funeral traditions are changing so quickly that what to wear has become a common question.
 In the 1970s, for example, it was unthinkable not to wear your traditional best to a funeral.
-Men wore a suit, or jacket and tie), and women wore conservative black dresses.
+Men wore a suit or jacket and tie, and women wore conservative black dresses.

-Wearing your best clothing was considered a show of respect to both the person that passed and their family—and though dressing nicely is still a sign of respect for the occasion, being “properly” dressed has changed its definition.
+Wearing your best clothing was considered a show of respect to the person who passed and their family.
+Though dressing nicely is still a sign of respect for the occasion, being “properly” dressed has changed its definition.

-As a nation, we now dress more casually, and there are many different definitions of appropriate dress.
-Clothing is also dependent on regional preferences, weather, and where the event will take place.
+As a nation, we now dress more casually, and there are many definitions of appropriate dress.
+Clothing also depends on regional preferences, weather, and where the event will occur.

 Here are some questions you should ask yourself before getting dressed: